step-/find-n-run/usr/share/doc/findnrun/index.md

 ## Introduction

-Puppy linux users SFR and L18L created the _original_ Find'N'Run, an application starter script that displays your `*.desktop` files in a `gtkdialog` window with a progressive typing search field to refine the hit list.
+Puppy Linux users SFR and L18L created the _original_ Find'N'Run, an application starter script that displays your `*.desktop` files in a `gtkdialog` window with a progressive typing search field to refine the hit list.